Stop the War Coalition: Syrian Civil War (2011–2014)

-Stop the War has been accused of having pro-Assad links.
-According to the journalist Andrew Gilligan in The Daily Telegraph, many individuals associated with Stop the War openly favour the Assad government.
-StWC vice-president Kamal Majid said in a speech at a conference organised by the New Communist Party in 2012 that the Assad family has "a long history of resisting imperialism", and should be supported "because their defeat will pave the way for a pro-Western and pro-US regime".
+In September 2013, StWC published an article by Robert C. Koehler saying that the recent Ghouta chemical attack was a false pretext for war in Syria: "As always, the war’s stated purpose — 'a punitive strike against the Syrian government' — is just a cover story.
+The U.S. and its possible allies, France and Great Britain, all have an interest in regaining influence in Syria, which requires Assad’s collapse.
+But beyond the geopolitics, there are deeper and darker hidden motives for launching a bright new war.
+We, or at least our government and the economic interests it serves, are addicted to war."

 In November 2013, it was announced that Mother Superior Agnes Mariam de la Croix had withdrawn from a forthcoming Anti-war conference organised by Stop the War for 30 November, after journalists Owen Jones and Jeremy Scahill had refused to share a platform with her because of accusations that she is a supporter of the Assad government.
 According to Amr Salahi, writing for the Left Foot Forward website, no Syrian was among the speakers at the event, but the former Guardian foreign correspondent Jonathan Steele said that he would have happily shared the platform with Mother Agnes.

-Crimea 2014

-At the time of the annexation of Crimea by the Russian Federation in 2014, according to journalist James Bloodworth, "Stop the War courted controversy by appearing to back the Russian annexation".